xinyirachel/VintageFashion/README.md

 ### Purpose

-The 2-way marketplace web application Vintage Fashion has been created as a platform to help buyer and seller do trading directly without the middle man.
+The web application Vintage Fashion has been created as a platform to help buyer and seller do second-hand clothes trading online.

 ### Features
 * Users can view all listings but if they want to post anything they need to sign in.
 They can sign up an account to do that.